Last updated August 27th, 2025.

 Vietnam’s stock market is sizable and growing, with about 400 publicly listed companies on the Ho Chi Minh City Stock Exchange (HOSE) and a market cap above US$250 billion.

-Furthermore, Vietnam has shown signs that they could open to foreign freehold property ownership.
+Furthermore, Vietnam has shown signs that they could open to foreign freehold property ownership in the future.
 Currently, it’s only possible to lease land from the state long-term.

 The government has taken concrete steps to make real estate investment easier, though, allowing foreigners married to Vietnamese citizens to own freehold property.
 Laws will probably get easier going forward.

-With greater FDI and reform to its domestic market, Vietnam is targeting sustained growth of between 6.5% and 7% going forward.
+With a bigger amount of FDI than ever before and continued reform to its domestic market, Vietnam is targeting sustained growth of between 6.5% and 7% going forward.

 Time will tell whether Vietnam will succeed in its long-term economic goals.